Information for passengers requesting emergency exit row seats.

 - 6. Consents to providing assistance in an emergency evacuation

-Passengers seated in emergency exit row seats will be requested to assist during an emergency evacuation under instructions of cabin crew for the safety of all passengers.
+To ensure quick evacuation of the aircraft, passengers seated in emergency exit rows will be asked to assist during an emergency evacuation by following the instructions of the cabin crew.

-- Which seats are referred to as "emergency exit row seat"?
+- Which seats are referred to as "emergency exit row seats"?

-- How can I stow my carry-on baggage and personal belonging at exit row seat?
+- How can I stow my carry-on baggage and personal belongings at exit row seats?

 - Carry-on baggage cannot be placed at your feet or on your lap during takeoff and landing.

-Please stow all your baggage and personal belongings in the overhead compartment for baggage which is not stowed properly may be a obstacle in the event of an emergency evacuation.
+Please stow all your baggage and personal belongings in the overhead compartment.
+Baggage which is not stowed properly may be an obstacle in the event of an emergency evacuation.

-- What kind of instructions will crew give during an emergency evacuation?
+- What kind of instructions will the crew give during an emergency evacuation?

-- Cabin attendants will give instructions mainly on the 5 points below.
+- Cabin attendants will give instructions mainly on the five points below.

 (1) Stop the passengers until cabin attendants have completely opened the emergency exit.

-(2) Check that the area outside the aircraft is safe, operate and open the emergency door, under instructions of cabin attendants.
+(2) Check that the area outside the aircraft is safe, operate and open the emergency door, following the instructions of the cabin attendants.

 (3) Assist passengers to rapidly evacuate after the Escape Slide has been deployed.